Package 'GeoThinneR'

 rast_obj <- terra::rast(nrows = 100, ncols = 100, xmin = -123, xmax = -121, ymin = 36, ymax = 38)

-result_raster <- grid_thinning(coordinates, raster_obj = rast_obj, trials = 5)
+result_raster <- grid_thinning(coords, raster_obj = rast_obj, trials = 5)

 print(result_raster)